Podhale: Location

-Local folklore
+The exact borders of Podhale are disputed and unclear due to cultural expansion and blending in border regions with other Goral groups.

+According to the book Wskazania by Władysław Orkan, Podhale can also include Mszana Dolna together with its gmina, as well as the poet's native areas in the neighboring Gmina Niedźwiedź.
+However, this nomenclature is now considered outdated.
+These areas are currently seen as a distinct Zagórze Goral region.

+Folklore

-The region is characterized by its unique folklore, which is distinct from other folk cultures in Poland.
-Its folklore was brought there mainly by settlers from the Lesser Poland region further north and partly by Wallachian (Vlach) settlers in the 14th-17th centuries during their migrations.
-The name Podhale literally translates as "below the mountains" in English.
-It is a combination of two words.
-In the Gorals dialect, the Alpine tundra is called hala (plural: hale), "pod" in Polish is the English "under".
+The region is characterized by its unique Goral folklore, which is distinct from other folk cultures in Poland.
+Its folklore was brought there mainly by settlers from the Lesser Poland region further north and partly by Vlach settlers in the 14th-17th centuries during their migrations.

-The Podhale dialect of Polish as well as standard Polish are spoken in the region.
+The Podhale dialect of Polish as well as standard Polish are spoken in the region, with the dialect being uniquely alive compared to other Polish dialects with it having a strong speaker basis and literary tradition in the region.